Chemical elements in East Asian languages: Notes

-The majority of the elements' names are the same in Simplified Chinese and Traditional Chinese, merely being variants of each other, since most of the names were translated by a single body of standardization before the PRC-ROC split.
-However, since francium and the transuranium elements were discovered during or after the split, they have different names in Taiwan and in Mainland China.
-In Hong Kong, both Taiwanese and Mainland Chinese names are used.
+Most element names are the same in Simplified and Traditional Chinese, merely being variants of each other, since most of the names were translated by a single body of standardization before the PRC-ROC split.
+However, elements discovered close to, during, or after the split sometimes have different names in Taiwan and in mainland China.
+In Hong Kong, both Taiwanese and mainland Chinese names are used.
 A few pronunciations also differ even when the characters are analogous: cobalt gǔ (PRC) / gū (ROC); palladium bǎ (PRC) / bā (ROC); tin xī (PRC) / xí (ROC); antimony tī (PRC) / tì (ROC); polonium pō (PRC) / pò (ROC); uranium yóu (PRC) / yòu (ROC); bohrium bō (PRC) / pō (ROC).

 The isotopes of hydrogen – protium (1H), deuterium (D) and tritium (T) – are written 氕 piē, 氘 dāo and 氚 chuān, respectively, in both simplified and traditional writing.

 鑀 is used in Taiwan for both einsteinium (mainland China: 锿) and ionium, a previous name for the isotope thorium-230.

+History

+In 1871, John Fryer and Shou Xu proposed the modern convention of exclusively using single characters for element names.

 Japanese

-Like other words in the language, elements' names in Japanese can be native, from China (Sino-Japanese) or from Europe (gairaigo).
+Like other words in the language, elements' names in Japanese can be native (yamatokotoba), from China (Sino-Japanese) or from Europe (gairaigo).